CiscoDevNet/NSO-Playground-Local-Install/README.md

     developer:~ >
     ```

-- My code is approved and already published on Cisco Code Exchange, but I don't see it?
+- My code is approved and is already published on Cisco Code Exchange, why isn't it visible on the playground?

-  - Expand the `/home/developer/src` in the workspace
+  - Expand the `/home/developer/src` in the workspace.
-  - or do `ls -l /home/developer/src`
+  - Or do: `ls -l /home/developer/src`